firehawkvfx/firehawk/README.md

 - And we set the permissions on that keypair so that only the vagrant user has read access. sudo chmod 400 my_key_pair.pem

+## Create a hosted zone
+If you want to be able to access your resources through a domain like the vpn, eg vpn.example.com you can create a public hosted zone in route53.  since this will be a permanent part of your infrastructure you will need to do this manually. you can either transfer an existing domain to aws (not recommended for dev if you are attached to this domain!) or you can purchase a new domain of some random name with a cheap extension (doesn't need to be .com)

 ## OpenVPN Access Server